What you need to know before driving to Mexico

 Step 2: Purchase Mexico tourist auto insurance

 Whether you're driving your own vehicle or renting a car, you'll need to purchase a Mexico tourist auto insurance policy for your trip.
-If you plan on driving your own vehicle, contact your insurance agent about purchasing a Mexico tourist auto insurance policy.
+If you plan on driving your own vehicle, contact your insurance provider about purchasing a Mexico tourist auto insurance policy.
 If you're renting a vehicle, the Department of State says you can purchase the insurance directly through most car rental agencies.

 Step 3: Apply for TVIP or FMM cards